Humber-Game-Production/GAME259-2022-A/README.md

 Main bracnh for the  game project of Humber's Game Production 2 (RNA) class.

 ## Push Permission
-Who have has access to approve pushs to this branch:
+Who have has access to approve push requests to this branch:
 - Source Control Team
 - Managment